 Tagged or AnyVal?

 When we want to better describe our domain, at some point we might want to start using types for describing what each value means.
-String, Int or Double tell us everything about what could we do with a value, but does it really explain context?
+String, Int, or Double tell us everything about what we can do with a value, but do they really explain the context?

 Motives

-Most style guides would tell us that variable name should explain its purpose.
+Most style guides would tell us that a variable name should explain its purpose.
 So

 val name: String = "John"